Drug Abuse Problems

-The features of Drug Abuse
+Key Features of Drug Abuse

 There are a multitude of reasons why people try out drugs, often this can be due to peer pressure in adolescence and the need to feel like one belongs to the right group.

-Susceptibility factors may include:-
+Psychosocial factors may include:-

-- Addictive behaviours in your family
+- Addictive behaviours in a family which normalised drug use.

-- Other prevailing psychological problems such as Depression or Anxiety
+- Other prevailing psychological problems such as Depression or Anxiety.

-- Substance Abuse at an early age
+- Drug use at an early age.

 Addictive behaviour is complex (due to so many factors being involved) and despite the fact that all drugs produce slightly different effects on the Brain, one effect that all abused drugs have in common is their ability, through repeated use, to actually effect the way the Brain functions.